gdm413229/swwmgz_m/ExtendedLore.md

 - ~130 BC: The town of Kereshnovka is founded by an alien race known as the Qurensniv.
 - ~149: The mad druid Daos Khomax summons a demon called Manakei, who proceeds to burn down Kereshnovka.
-A group of warriors manages to defeat him.
-Weakened he retreats to the ghoul-infested forest, never to be seen again.
+A group of warriors manage to defeat him.
+Weakened, he retreats to the ghoul-infested forest, never to be seen again.
 - 1933: The Ischer family migrates to the US.
 - 1977: A member of Hell's royal family travels to Kereshnovka in order to